-Students are trained in corporate training and research centres for 2.5 years under additional educational programmes that include more than 1,000 academic hours of specialised training in technical areas (repair and operation of thermal/ electrical equipment, relay protection potential of INRTU teachers. and automation, etc.) under the guidance of practical teachers.
+Students are trained in corporate training and research centres for 2.5 years under additional educational programmes that include more than 1,000 academic hours of specialised training in technical areas (repair and operation of thermal/ electrical equipment, relay protection and automation, etc.) under the guidance of practical teachers.